egel-lang/egel-lang.github.io/index.md

 Egel roughly falls in the same category as SASL/KRC and conceptually predates Miranda, ML, or Haskell.

-The programming style is similar to functional programming though the operational semantics is slightly novel.

 ## Language features

 + Symbolic evaluation